fabsarah/Rhythmic-Priming/README.md

 The indata are here in "raw" form, projected through the PLS results to show the specific electrodes driving the effect:
 ![Screenshot 2024-01-15 at 12 02 14 PM](https://github.com/fabsarah/Rhythmic-Priming/assets/31863074/f9d64f01-6bc7-48c4-8f67-7578d9bbdcae)
 What we have here is higher MSE at finer scales in the CPz electrode during the regular prime presentation.
-Overall, the patterns are quite similar, but there is a significant difference in clusters of electrodes in the left fronto-temporal and central electroder, in right anterior frontal electrodes, and in bilaretal centro-parietal, and paroeto-occipital electrodes.
+Overall, the patterns are quite similar, but there is a significant difference in clusters of electrodes in the left fronto-temporal and central electrodes, in right anterior frontal electrodes, and in bilaretal centro-parietal, and paroeto-occipital electrodes.
 These electrode sites all show significantly higher MSE at coarser scales during the presentation of the irregular prime.

 And the mean MSE curves:
 ![Screenshot 2024-01-12 at 4 51 10 PM](https://github.com/fabsarah/Passive-Listening/assets/31863074/981225c5-0cbd-4a6c-9ec9-2573034e806d)